brevdev/pdf2podcast/README.md

    python tests/test.py --target <pdf1.pdf> --context <pdf2.pdf>
    ```

    This will generate a 2-person podcast.
 In order to generate a 1-person monologue, you can add the `--monologue` flag.
 Check out the test file for more examples.
+If you are not on a GPU machine, the PDF service might take a while to run.

 ## Hosting the PDF service on a separate machine